Founded on Friendship

 Augustine Herman, left, and Cecilius Calvert, Second Lord Baltimore, right.
 Copyright expired (both images).

 (Inscription under the photo in the bottom center)

 (Inscription under the photo in the lower right)

 Homestead of Augustine Herman, Bohemia Manor.
 Image courtesy Cecil County Historical Society.

 Location.
 39° 24.264′ N, 75° 52.176′ W. Marker is in Cecilton, Maryland, in Cecil County.
-Marker is on W, Main Street.
+Marker is on W. Main Street (Maryland Route 282) west of Bohemia Avenue (Maryland Route 213), on the right when traveling west.
 The marker is in front of the Cecilton Town Office.
 Touch for map.
-Marker is in this post office area: Cecilton MD 21913, United States of America.
+Marker is at or near this postal address: 117 W Main Street, Cecilton MD 21913, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on January 15, 2020.
-This page originally submitted on February 2, 2015, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 334 times since then and 12 times this year.
-Last updated on January 8, 2020, by Carl Gordon Moore Jr. of North East, Maryland.
+This page was last revised on August 31, 2020.
+It was originally submitted on February 2, 2015, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 368 times since then.
+Last updated on August 30, 2020, by Carl Gordon Moore Jr. of North East, Maryland.
 Photos: 1, 2. submitted on February 2, 2015, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.